 Capital is comprised of the Company's earned surplus and accumulated other comprehensive income (AOCI).
-As at December 31, 2023, the Company's earned surplus was \$223,825 (2022 restated: \$224,453) and AOCI was \$3,326 (2022 restated: \$6,525).
+As at December 31, 2024, the Company's earned surplus was \$267,433 (2023: \$223,825) and AOCI was \$7,505 (2023: \$3,326).
 The Company's objectives when managing capital are to maintain financial strength and protect its claims paying abilities.
 Senior management develops the capital strategy and oversees the capital management process of the Company.
 Capital is managed using both regulatory capital measures and internal metrics.

 The Portage la Prairie Mutual Insurance Company is regulated by the Office of the Superintendent of Financial Institutions (OSFI).
 The Minimum Capital Test (MCT) ratio targeted by the Company is 210% compared to the regulatory minimum capital test requirement of 150%.
 To measure the degree to which the Company is able to meet regulatory solvency requirements, the appointed actuary presents an annual report to the Audit Committee and management on the Company's current and future solvency.
-As at December 31, 2023, the Company had an MCT ratio of 312% (2022 restated: 279%) and aggregate available capital in excess of required capital by approximately \$117,451 (2022 restated: \$115,670).
+As at December 31, 2024, the Company had an MCT ratio of 350% (2023: 312%) and aggregate available capital in excess of required capital by approximately \$153,387 (2023: \$117,451).